Patryks1/Simple-FE-BE-Test/README.md

 Tips:
 Use best practices.
-Don't worry if you dont finish every thing.
+Don't worry if you don't finish every thing.
 Frontend is setup with bootstrap.